rokudev/samples/ux components/screen elements/z-order_parent_child/PCRectanglesInheritExample/README.md

 `opacity = ``"0.5"`
 ```

-As described in the [**SceneGraph XML Guide**](https://sdkdocs.roku.com/display/sdkdoc/SceneGraph+Core+Concepts), opacity is the inverse of transparency, ranges from 0.0 (completely transparent) to 1.0 (completely visible - opaque), and is a definable field for all renderable nodes, because they are derived from the **Group** node class.
+Opacity is the inverse of transparency, ranges from 0.0 (completely transparent) to 1.0 (completely visible - opaque), and is a definable field for all renderable nodes, because they are derived from the **Group** node class.
 So if a renderable node has an `opacity` field definition of 0.5, it is half transparent, like the **green rectangle** (note the lowest red rectangle shows through the **green rectangle**).

 In this example, the **blue rectangle** is a child of the **green rectangle** with its own `opacity` field definition: